Arthroplasty for Rheumatoid ArthritisSkip to the navigation

 Arthroplasty is surgery done to reconstruct or replace a diseased joint.
 For rheumatoid arthritis, arthroplasty is done to restore function to a joint or correct a deformity.
 Bones in a joint can be reshaped.
-Or all or part of the joint can be replaced with metal or plastic parts.
+Or all or part of the joint can be replaced with metal, ceramic, or plastic parts.

 Surgery such as arthroplasty will not cure rheumatoid arthritis, nor will it stop disease activity.
 But if a joint is badly diseased, surgery may provide pain relief and improve function.
 Arthroplasty is considered when: